Piotr-Navalnyj/MLzoomcamp-2025-Midterm/README.md

 step 9: run it and it should show the result you can also change feauters for this model (its explained in file)

+!!!dont forget to change "data.csv" to your real file name and directory!!!

 I want to add that my Eda is file and it can be easyli opened in visual studio code

 Some additional information about this project: